-The Associate Degree Nursing (ADN) program begins each fall and spring semester on the PRCC Poplarville campus.
-Once accepted into the ADN program, the program is four semesters in length.
-After completion of the program, graduates receive an Associate in Applied Science (AAS) degree and are eligible to write the National Council Licensure Examination (NCLEX-RN) for licensure as a registered nurse (RN).
-Licensing of registered nurses is regulated by state boards of nursing.
-Students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by the board to issue a license.
+A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a RN.
+ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.